ices-taf/doc/procedure.md

 > in the `data` folder.<br>
 > The icesTAF package provides the function `write.taf` for this purpose.<br>
 > Ideally, the TAF data files are the only files necessary for the `input.R`
-> script, but sometimes it's practical to write files in the `data` folder that
+> script, but sometimes it's practical to write additional files in the `data`
-> are not in the TAF file format.
+> folder that are not in the TAF file format.

 </details>